 Step 1: Submit your Free Application for Federal Student Aid (FAFSA).

-U.S. citizens, permanent residents, and other eligible noncitizens must submit the FAFSA before we can finalize your financial aid offer letter.
+U.S. citizens, permanent residents, and other eligible noncitizens enrolled at least half time in a degree seeking program must submit the FAFSA before we can finalize your financial aid offer letter.

 Important FAFSA information: